 Conclusion:

-Of course, we wish you perfect weather for your bike tours: dry, not too warm and not too cold.
-But if the weather doesn't cooperate, you have the right jacket in your luggage with this buying guide!
-We also provide you with a bicycle or e-bike, bike clothing, bike parts and accessories 😉.
+We naturally wish you perfect weather for your bike tours: dry, not too warm, and not too cold.
+But if the weather doesn't cooperate, with this buying guide, you have the right jacket in your luggage!
+We also naturally provide you with a bicycle or e-bike, bike clothing, bicycle parts and accessories 😉.

 Title image © Daniel Frank on Pexels